 - Working memory difficulties

-- Strengths in some areas with significant challenges in others
+- Strengths in some areas, challenges in others

 - Challenges with reading, writing, numeracy